nay-kang/snote-client/note.md

 using git like distribution storage is a bit chanllenge for current stage. so I decide using client encrypt first. after first regist, client generate an aes key to encrypt the note. server only store encrypted data. if other client login, server tried to tell each other using LAN to exchange aes key. but current I stuck at web client which can't obtain local ip address.

+2023-03-31
+It seems snote can use client to client encryption like telegram.
+I will dig deeper about ECDH, I think that will help me to transport aes key between client.
+It only need both old client and new client online to exchange aes key.